Texas Fishing License for Seniors: 2026 Costs & Rules

 seniors can buy licenses

-You can buy a Texas fishing license as a senior online through the Texas Parks and Wildlife Department website or in person at more than 1,500 retail locations across the state, including TPWD offices.
+You can buy a Texas fishing license online through the Texas Parks and Wildlife Department (TPWD) website.
+You can also buy one in person at many license retailers and TPWD offices.

 What Tags and Endorsements Do Texas Seniors Need?